Representations of inverse semigroups in complete atomistic inverse meet-semigroups: Inverse -semigroups and their order properties

 We may simplify proceedings by dividing the problem: let the \rep~ $\rho\colon T\rightarrow A$ factor through the surjection $\psi\colon T\rightarrow S$ and the inclusion $S\hookrightarrow A$.
 The structure of $\psi$ is known through the characterisation of congruences on inverse semigroups ({\it via} Preston's kernel-normal systems, or the kernel-and-trace of Scheiblich---see \cite{La} or \cite{Pe}).
 So we need consider only how a subsemigroup embeds in $A$.

-In the classical theory, effectiveness and transitivity are key properties of representations and of subsemigroups.

-The Appendix to the present paper contains a discussion of the rationale for the choices of the generalisations made here, and includes small examples.
-Each generalised property possesses a weak and a strong version; after making the definitions below, we shall generally suppress the modifier `strong', etc. \begin{defs} Let $S$ be a subsemigroup of $A$.
-We shall say that \begin{enumerate} \item $S$ is \emph{weakly transitive} if $\mathcal{T}_{S}$ has just one class, that is, for each pair $p,q\in P$ such that $pS\not =\left\{ 0\right\} $ and $qS\not \neq \left\{ 0\right\} ,~$ $p=s^{-1}qs$ for some $s\in S$; \item $S$ is \emph{(strongly) transitive} in $A$ if $\mathcal{T}_{S}$ is the universal relation on $P$, i.e., for all $p,q\in P$, there is some $s\in S$ such that $psq\neq 0$; \item $S$ is \emph{weakly effective} if the only local subalgebra containing $S$ is $A$ itself, i.e., $S\leq eAe$ implies $e=1_{A}$ ($s=se=es$ for all $s \in S$ $\Rightarrow e=1_{A}$);
+To avoid needless repetition, we make the following convention:

+\emph{For the remainder of this paper, $A$ will denote a unital complete atomistic inverse $\wedge$-semigroup, and $S$ will denote an inverse subsemigroup of $A$.}